 Sandra Magsamen’s whimsical illustration style has become iconic, and her 2015 release, You!, captures this spirit of hope and inspiration.
 It’s a rhyming book all about following your dreams, which makes it a great graduation gift for preschoolers or adults who finally earn that college degree later in life.

 I’m completely mesmerized by Giovannia Manna’s gorgeous watercolors in her version of Rudyard Kipling’s classic poem If….
 In case you don’t remember it from your own school days, this is the one in which a father he tells his son all the things he can do to be a person of good character in a world that seems to be going crazy around him (um, hello).
-These are clearly timeless lessons that we want our all our kids — boys and girls, old and young — to learn now and remember forever.

 Sometimes it’s really hard to find your path, and The North Star by Peter H. Reynolds is all about that struggle.
 It reminds us to look around, keep an eye on what’s going on, and sometimes get off the beaten path to make your own way in the world.
 Like the North Star itself, this book helps guide our children to find their way.
 And that’s advice we can all get behind.